technonaturalist

 Mum and baby orang utan at Perth Zoo

-The orang utans are Aunty Pip's favourite.
-Reading the comparison chart between orang utans in their normal habitat and Perth Zoo's attempt at recreating something similar sparked a conversation about cohabitation and building houses among the homes of other animals instead of razing tracts of land to create suburbs etc
+The orang utans are the other aunty’s favourite.
+Reading the comparison chart between orang utans in their normal habitat and Perth Zoo’s attempt at recreating something similar sparked a conversation about cohabitation and building houses among the homes of other animals instead of razing tracts of land to create suburbs etc

 Pygmy marmoset at Perth Zoo